-Across the Waitrose & Partners livestock supply chains, we have a cross-species Responsible Animal Health Group to share best practice in this area.
+Across the Waitrose & Partners livestock supply chains, we collaborate to share best practice in this area.
 One area of concern is the use of critically important antibiotics (CIAs).
 Our definition of CIAs is in line with the World Health Organisation (WHO) / European Medicines Agency (EMA) recommendations, including Colistin.
 All our own label supply chains are working towards significant year-on-year reductions in antibiotic use, CIAs are rarely prescribed and we have pledged to end using all CIAs as soon as possible.